UTBootCampGroup2/SaveTV/README.md

 * The featured section displays Tv shows that are currently being broadcasted, as well as shows that __have__ been and __will__ be broadcasted.
 * It can also be used to set notifications to remind you what time they are scheduled to play.
 * Use this to find out other highly rated and related shows.
-* Finally, don't forget to use the one-click composed reminder schedule for upcoming show times, which will allow you to be kept up-to-date on all of your favorite shows!
+* Finally, don't forget to use our one-click composed reminder schedule to be kept up-to-date on all of your favorite shows!

 <!-- LANGUAGES USED -->
 ### Built With